ethersphere/SWIPs/SWIPs/swip-multiple_payment_processing_support.md

 	oracle: 10

 # Supported payment options by the node.
-# A payment module is defined by a currency, provider and oracle.
-Weights are the associated preferences.
+# A payment module is defined by a currency, the supported providers and oracles.
+Weights are the values associated to each provider.
+# or oracle and it indicates the preference for that option.
 currencies:
 	rif:
 		weight: 36
 		providers:
-			lumino:
-				weigth: 15
+			lumino: 15
-			raiden:
-				weight: 45
+			raiden: 45
 		oracles:
-			rifOracleA:
-				weigth: 10
+			rifOracleA: 10
-			rifOracleB:
-				weigth: 70
+			rifOracleB: 70
-			rifOracleC:
-				weigth: 60
+			rifOracleC: 60
 	xdai:
 		weight: 9
 		providers:
-			Lumino:
-				weigth: 10
+			lumino: 10
 		oracles:
-			xDaiOracle:
-				weight: 20
+			xDaiOracle: 20
 	dai:
 		weight: 5
 		providers:
-			raiden:
-				weight: 80
+			raiden: 80
 		oracles:
-			daiOracleA:
-				weight: 30
+			daiOracleA: 30
-			daiOracleB:
-				weight: 20
+			daiOracleB: 20
 	eth:
 		weight: 40
 		providers:
-			swap:
+			swap: 90
-				weight: 35
 		oracles:
-			ethOracleA:
-				weight: 90
+			ethOracleA: 90
-			ethOracleB:
-				weight: 10
+			ethOracleB: 10
 ```

-This configuration is used by the payment method selection algorithm in the following way:
+When two nodes (A and B) establish a connection they independently execute the following payment method selection algorithm, using as input the configuration defined previoulsy:

 1. Based on the node configuration generate a set of triplets in the form ```[currency, provider, oracle]```.
 As an example let's take from the previous configuration the ```rif``` entry.
 From that entry we can build the triplets `[rif, lumino, rifOracleA]`, `[rif, lumino, rifOracleB]`, `[rif, lumino, rifOracleC]`,`[rif, raiden, rifOracleA]`, `[rif, raiden, rifOracleB]`, `[rif, raiden, rifOracleC]`, but triplets are generated for the other currencies as well.
 2. Exchange the generated set of triplets with the peer B.